Paid Programming Tiers

 EartHand’s ethos is that of a community-powered cycle of renewable local provision.
 A cycle that facilitates creative-making without reliance on alienated extraction and consumption.
 What this looks like on the ground is a cycle of community members working together: planting, gardening and land stewarding, harvesting, creative-making, composting, seed collection, planting, gardening… (you get the idea).
 Along the way there is skill-sharing, tea parties, burgeoning friendships and laughter.

-EartHand’s two sites, Means of Production and Trillium North are our main material resource sites.
+EartHand’s two learning gardens, Means of Production and Trillium North are our main material resource sites.
 This allows us to offer the urban experience of using local materials that we grow and harvest; promoting a healthy relationship to the land and plants.
-Essentially every hour of workshop or class time will require an equal amount of time assisting in the care and stewardship of these sites, or other community-enhancement volunteering that enables all of this work to move forward.

 We are happy to acknowledge the Vancouver Board of Parks and Recreation participation in the EartHand project through their generous allocation of ecological and artistic knowledge and resources.